kubedb/docs/docs/guides/pgpool/monitoring/using-builtin-prometheus.md

 > Note: YAML files used in this tutorial are stored in [docs/examples/pgpool](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/pgpool) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

+## Prepare Postgres
+Prepare a KubeDB Postgres cluster using this [tutorial](/docs/guides/postgres/clustering/streaming_replication.md), or you can use any externally managed postgres but in that case you need to create an [appbinding](/docs/guides/pgpool/concepts/appbinding.md) yourself.
+In this tutorial we will use 3 node Postgres cluster named `ha-postgres`.

 ## Deploy Pgpool with Monitoring Enabled

 At first, let's deploy a Pgpool with monitoring enabled.
 Below is the Pgpool object that we are going to create.